 Configure your tactical approach and team instructions.
 For greater detail on Tactics and the various options available to you from this screen, please refer the Tactics section of this guide, as it contains considerably more detail.

-The Team Report is a comprehensive breakdown of your squad from top to bottom, with your backroom staff presenting you with all the information you’ll need to know to prepare and build a successful team.
+The Team Report is a comprehensive breakdown of your squad from top to bottom, with your backroom staff presenting you with all the information you will need to know to prepare and build a successful team.
 It is broken down into a number of sections, with an Overview panel bringing together the most important statistics in one place.

 The Overview screen presents an immediate and detailed look at the team’s Pros and Cons in the same style as the Coach and Scout report cards do for players elsewhere in the game.
 Information on squad depth, attributes, goalscoring trends and on-pitch production are gathered and presented accordingly, whilst a sub-panel towards the right of the screen gives a brief overview of your Squad Depth.